 Acute adverse effects depend on the area receiving radiation and may include

-Late complications can include cataracts, keratitis, and retina damage if the eye is in the treatment field.
-Additional late complications include hypopituitarism, xerostomia, hypothyroidism, pneumonitis, pericarditis, esophageal stricture, hepatitis, ulcers, gastritis, nephritis, sterility, muscle contractures, and arteriosclerotic heart disease depending upon the area treated.
+Late complications include cataracts, keratitis, and retina damage if the eye is in the treatment field.
+Additional late complications include hypopituitarism, xerostomia, hypothyroidism, pneumonitis, pericarditis, esophageal stricture, hepatitis, ulcers, gastritis, nephritis, sterility, muscle contractures, and arteriosclerotic heart disease, depending upon the area treated.

 Radiation that reaches normal tissue can lead to poor healing of the tissues if further procedures or surgery is necessary.
 For example, radiation to the head and neck impairs recovery from dental procedures (eg, restoration, extraction) and thus should be given only after necessary dental work has been done.